jasco-b/view-model/README.md

 ```

 # Usage
-Offen in Yii2 or any other frameworks in CRUD`s, it is required from developer use the same data in create and update actions.
+Often in Yii2 or any other frameworks in CRUD`s, it is required from developer use the same data in create and update actions.
 For instance:
 ### Old Controller
 ```php